omidxplimbo/myfanap/README.md

  Route::get('/', 'FanapController@lists');

- this route get 5 custom post list in pod
+ this route call api and gets 5 custom post list in business